Bath, Netherlands: History

 The village was first mentioned in 1325 as "insula de Boestenbare dicta".
 The current name refers to the Bad Creek (compare: bath).

 According to the 19th-century historian A.J. van der Aa, the former village of Bath was hit by floods several times in the 16th century: in 1530, 1532, 1536 and 1539.
 After these floods, only the church tower of the village was left, but it too had disappeared by the 19th century.
 In 1773, a part of the area was reclaimed from the sea again, and a fort, Fort Bath, was built in 1785 to protect the ships who collected the toll for passing ships.
 A small hamlet was built inside the fort; this became the new village of Bath.
 The structure contained a square fort with three bastions surrounded by a moat.
-In 1809, it was destroyed by the English, and rebuilt between 1830 and 1834.
+In 1809, it was destroyed during the Walcheren Campaign, and was rebuilt between 1830 and 1834.
 In 1867, it was deemed obsolete.

 Bath was home to 299 people in 1840.
 In 1950, a little church was built by the Free Evangelical Congregation.
 The village was flooded during the North Sea flood of 1953.

 Bath was a separate municipality until 1878 (called "Fort Bath" until 1816), when it became a part of the municipality of Rilland-Bath.